kimdoanh89/Cisco-learning/SD-WAN/Chapter-3.md

 - For communication between A and B: A will use key AB to encrypt data, B will use key BA to encrypt data.
 - For communication between A and C: A will use key AC to encrypt data, C will use key CA to encrypt data.

+### Overhead Issues
-Overhead Issues: Cisco SD-WAN use Path MTU (Maximum Transmission Unit) discovery mechanism via BFD protocol to probe the tunnel to determine the maximum packet size.
+Cisco SD-WAN use Path MTU (Maximum Transmission Unit) discovery mechanism via BFD protocol to probe the tunnel to determine the maximum packet size.
 By default, the tunnel is checked every minute.